Offering help and raising awareness on domestic violence

 Without them, the person doesn’t have a support network to lean on.
 Advocates said often victims don’t realize how severe the abuse is and fight it alone.

-“Domestic violence is a hidden disease in Mountain City,” said Olivia Stelter, Executive Director Women of Mountain City Resource and Empowerment Center.
+“Domestic violence is a hidden disease in Mountain City,” said Olivia Stelter, the executive director at Women of Mountain City Resource and Empowerment Center.
 “A lot of it goes unreported, and when it does actually get reported, which isn’t as often, there’s not a lot of resources for women.
 We do have a domestic violence shelter, but a lot of women choose not to go there.”

 These centers try to provide all resources necessary for a victim to get out under one roof when someone walks through their door.